-Currently the model uses the following logic to send resources where they are needed:
+Currently, the model uses the following logic to send resources where they are needed:

-- 1. Select the stations that are in the same region as the incident. - 2.
+- 1. Consider the stations that are in the same region as the incident. - 2.
 Choose the Nearest Station in Region by Route. - 3.
 Check the availability of resources. - 4.
-If resources are available, send a vehicle.

-- 5. If not, check other Stations in Region and send a vehicle if available. - 6.
-If not, choose the Nearest Station by Route among all others the entire city with available resources.
+Check the resources needed by the Emergency Point. - 5.
+If the available Station resources are exactly the number of needed resources of Emergency point, send all vehicles required. - 6.
+If not, send the vehicles available in the Station and update the resources needed decreasing the value.